Should I Make a Balance Transfer

 1. You may not have enough time to get your balance to zero

-At the end of a predetermined amount of time with your new card, your interest rate on the amount you haven’t paid off will rise.
+At the end of a predetermined amount of time with your new card, your interest rate on the remaining balance will rise.
 While you may plan on paying down your balance before the interest rate kicks in, you may not be able to do so.
 With some cards, you may pay a higher interest rate than the prevailing rate, but not at Truity.
-After our 15-month introductory period, your APR will be variable based on your creditworthiness and the Prime Rate, currently 10.74% - 18.00%.
+After Truity’s introductory period, you’ll pay your prevailing rate depending on your creditworthiness, currently 10.74% - 18.00%.
 The Terms and Conditions for your new card will spell out exactly what will happen after your introductory period.
-If you can’t transfer the entire balance for all of your high-interest credit cards, at least transfer the balance from the card with the highest interest rate.
+If you can’t transfer the entire balance for all of your high interest credit cards, transfer the balance on the card with the highest interest rate.

 2. Transfer fees